 - Do not take any sobriety test.
 This includes walking in a straight line, standing on one leg, reciting the alphabets, counting backwards, following the officer’s pen with your eyes, and touching your nose using your index finger with your eyes closed.
 You are not required by law to complete any of these tests, even if the officer tells you otherwise.

 - Do not consent to a preliminary breath test (PBT) if asked to do so after being pulled over.
 Again, it is not mandatory for you to take this test.
 If you take the test and if it shows that you are over the legal limit, your chances of getting convicted will increase.
 So, refuse to take the test and tell the officer that you want to talk to your lawyer.

 - Do not enter a guilty plea, no matter what the officer or the prosecutor tells you.
 Let your attorney review your case, find out what you have been charged with, and determine the right course of action.
 Remember – in these situations, your attorney is the only person who is looking out for your rights and interests.

 Contact Louisville Attorney Ron Aslam Today

 Being arrested for drunk driving can be a frightening and unsettling experience.
-You may be uncertain about the future and not sure where to turn for help.
+Your future is truly at stake with a DUI conviction.
+Take this seriously and use this opportunity to hire an attorney you trust to fight your charges in every way possible.
 With so much at stake, you need a lawyer who understands the complexities of the Kentucky DUI laws and the most effective defense strategies to mitigate the situation as much as possible.